Charleston-area hires and promotions

 Engineering

-Chris Couch has joined Thomas & Hutton as a field representative with the civil engineering group.
+TJ Jarvis has joined Thomas & Hutton as a project manager with the civil engineering group.
 He is based in the Mount Pleasant office.
-Previously, he was a site foreman and assistant project manager at Landmark Construction.
-He has a bachelor’s degree in business management from Francis Marion University.
+Previously, he was vice president of engineering at Causseaux Hewett and Walpole Inc. in Gainesville, Fla.
+He has a a bachelor’s degree in civil engineering from the University of Florida.

 Financial services

-Matt Whipple has joined Levy Financial Group as director of participant services.
-He has more than 17 years of experience in the financial services industry and is a Certified Financial Planner.
-He has a master’s degree in business administration from the College of Charleston.
+Belk Daughtridge has joined Family Asset Management LLC as a senior wealth adviser.
+He has more than 23 years of financial services industry experience with Smith Barney and Raymond James and is a former board member at Belk Inc. He has a bachelor’s degree and a master’s degree from the University of North Carolina at Chapel Hill.

 Hospitality